Islam in Tatarstan: Recent developments

+The independent Spiritual Administration of Muslims of the Republic of Tatarstan was established in 1992.

-In September 2010, Eid al-Fitr and May 21, the day the Volga Bulgars embraced Islam, were made public holidays.
+In September 2010, Eid al-Fitr and 21 May, the day the Volga Bulgars embraced Islam, were made public holidays.
 Despite the holiday, the Kazan Federal University decided to hold classes on Eid al-Adha.
 This caused students to protest, with some declaring their intention to skip class and attend mosque services.
 Tatarstan also hosted an international Muslim film festival which screened over 70 films from 28 countries including Jordan, Afghanistan and Egypt.
 The first halal food production facility opened with foreign companies expressing their interest to expand the project in Tatarstan.
 The recently opened facility produces 30 halal products and employs 200 people.

 In 2010 and 2011 Islamic banking was introduced.

 Kazan held the 8th international Quran Reader's Contest from 23 to 25 November, organized by the Russian Islamic University, which is based in Kazan.
 Ways of facilitating modern religious education in Tatarstan were also discussed.

 Demographics

 Islam is the majority faith in Tatarstan.
 In 1990, there were only 100 mosques but that number, rose to well over 1000 by 2004.
-As of January 1, 2008, as many as 1398 religious organizations were registered in Tatarstan, of which 1055 are Muslim.
+As of 1 January 2008, as many as 1398 religious organizations were registered in Tatarstan, of which 1055 are Muslim.
 Many of the Muslims in Tatarstan are practicing.
 Increased religiousness has been evident among Muslims and interfaith relations remain very strong.